vincentarelbundock/Rdatasets/doc/gt/rst/countrypops.rst

    .. rubric:: Format
       :name: format

-   A tibble with 12470 rows and 5 variables:
+   A tibble with 13,330 rows and 5 variables:

    country_name
-      Name of the country
+      The name of the country.

-   country_code_2
-      The 2-letter ISO 3166-1 country code

-   country_code_3
+   country_code_2, country_code_3
-      The 3-letter ISO 3166-1 country code
+      The 2- and 3-letter ISO 3166-1 country codes.

    year
-      The year for the population estimate
+      The year for the population estimate.

    population
-      The population estimate, midway through the year
+      The population estimate, midway through the year.

    .. rubric:: Examples
       :name: examples